caroline-ps/portfolio/README.md

 I love working on meaningful projects that accomplish practical goals and offer good solutions to real problems.
 I always look forward to learning more, get to know new people and jump into new interesting opportunities.

-Here you can find an overview of my most relevant projects within UX design and Front-end.

 <b>My passion for UX Design and Front-End</b>

 We all seek a meaningful life.
 I became appasionate in UX Design after I realized how many possibilieties there are in this